Bachelor courses in Finance

 Finance is a field that affects society in many different ways: for example, venture and private equity financing is important to support entrepreneurs in realizing their ideas while the mutual fund and financial advising industry plays a crucial role in supporting all of us in saving for retirement.
 Given this scope of finance, it is important to provide bachelor students with a solid overview and introduction into finance.
 At the same point in time, the department of finance at SSE values research and critical thinking very highly and this will also be reflected throughout all our courses.

 In the Bachelor program in Business & Economics, we give two mandatory courses in finance in the first two years.
 The first course, Finance I: Investment Management, focuses on capital markets, financial instruments and investment management.
 The second course, Finance II: Corporate Finance, focuses on issues in corporate finance, such as capital structure, short- and long term financing and mergers and acquisitions.

-In the third year we offer a finance specialization with two courses in the 5th semester, one in Corporate Finance and Value Creation and one in Derivatives in Investment Management.
+In the 4th and 6th semester, we offer a finance specialization with two courses, one in Corporate Finance and Value Creation and one in Topics in Asset Pricing.
 In these two courses we build on the knowledge acquired during the first two years of study, but go both deeper and wider.
 The courses introduce new theories and methods and use a mixture of pedagogical tools, including the case study technique, to bring finance theory to life.

-The finance courses in the BSc Program at SSE are:
+The finance courses in the BSc program in Business & Economics at SSE are: